zammad/zammad-documentation/admin/console/working-on-tickets.rst

   => [4, 3, 2]
   > Ticket::Article.find(3).as_raw.content

-..
-Note:: If you just use ``Ticket::Article.find(3)`` you can see further information (like who sent the mail, when we fetched it, ...).
+.. note:: If you just use ``Ticket::Article.find(3)`` you can see further information (like who sent the mail, when we fetched it, ...).

 Update all tickets of a specific customer
 -----------------------------------------

-..
-Warning:: Please note that this action can be expensive in ressource terms, if you have many tickets, this might slow down Zammad.
+.. warning:: Please note that this action can be expensive in ressource terms, if you have many tickets, this might slow down Zammad.

 ::